The Penang Hokkien Dictionary

 This Penang Hokkien Dictionary

-uses the Taiji Romanisation System (TJ System) created specially for Penang Hokkien.
+uses the Taiji Romanisation System (Taiji) created specially for Penang Hokkien.
 In this system, the tone of every syllable is represented by a numeral, 1, 2, 3, 33 and 4.
 These correspond to the four tones of Mandarin, making it easier for many locals to follow intuitively without formal coaching.
 Morphemes of compound words are toned to output.
-The TJ System does not use any diacritic marks or unique characters, so it can be easily typed on the standard ASCII keyboard of computers, tablets and smartphones.
+Taiji does not use any diacritic marks or unique characters, so it can be easily typed on the standard ASCII keyboard of computers, tablets and smartphones.

-For details of writing Penang Hokkien using the TJ System, go to Learn Penang Hokkien
+For details of writing Penang Hokkien using the Taiji, go to Learn Penang Hokkien

 .
 For a quick lesson, go to Penang Hokkien Made Easy.
 Listen to the video on Intonation